-4 Summary of complexity results
+4 Summary of Complexity Results

 In this section, we provide a brief overview of all the complexity results established in this paper.
-As already mentioned, we restrict to the simplified model described in Section 3.4, and we focus on pipeline and fork graphs.
-Both Homogeneous and Heterogeneous platforms are considered, and we study several optimization criteria (latency, period, and both simultaneously).
+As already mentioned, we restrict to the simplified model described in Sect.
+3.4, and we focus on pipeline and fork graphs.
+Both Homogeneous and Heterogeneous platforms are considered, and we study several optimization criteria (latency, period, and bi-criteria).

 We distinguish results for a model allowing data-parallelization, and a model without.
-Replication is allowed in all cases, since complexity results for a model with no replication and no data-parallelization are already known, at least for pipeline graphs [26, 25, 4].
+Replication is allowed in all cases, since complexity results for a model with no replication and no data-parallelization are already known, at least for pipeline graphs [5, 26, 27].